leocjj/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ### General

-    Why Python programming is awesome (don’t forget to tweet today, with the hashtag #pythoniscool :))
-    How to open a file
-    How to write text in a file
-    How to read the full content of a file
+    What is Unit testing and how to implement it in a large project How to serialize and deserialize a Class
-    How to read a file line by line
+    How to write and read a JSON file
-    How to move the cursor in a file
-    How to make sure a file is closed after using it What is and how to use the with statement
+    What is *args and how to use it
-    What is JSON
-    What is serialization
-    What is deserialization
+    What is **kwargs and how to use it
-    How to convert a Python data structure to a JSON string How to convert a JSON string to a Python data structure
+    How to handle named arguments in a function

 ## Requirements